beto4812/1501-Java-Assignment/README.md

 Should I use any specific version of Java?
 Should I provide a script to execute my program?
 Is it okay if I use the public API endpoint? (https://stream.twitter.com/1.1/statuses/sample.json)

+TODO:
+Messages are any message sent by twitter.
+Filter with the twitter API.